 Register for the SAT

-You can register to take the SAT at the College Board website.
+You'll register to take the SAT at the College Board website.
 You want to start early, like in sophomore or junior year, to give yourself time to take it again if you want to improve your score.
-You also should register at least a month before so you don't have to pay any additional late registration fees.
+You also should register at least a month before your desired exam date so you don't have to pay any additional late registration fees.

 There might be some additional requirements if you're from Cameroon, Egypt, Ghana, Hong Kong, India, Korea, Macau, Nepal, Nigeria, Pakistan, Saudi Arabia, Singapore, Thailand, and Vietnam.
-Besides figuring out your test dates and testing centers, it's also important to make sure you're familiar with what to bring and what not to bring on test day.
+For more information, check out our complete step-by-step guide to SAT registration.

 Register for the ACT